 - Launch: Publish to app stores like Apple’s App Store and Google Play.

 You don’t have to be an engineer to start creating an app.
 AI tools now make it possible to turn your concept into something real without writing a code.
-For example, you can try Airo AI Builder, which can generate an app by simply describing the type of app you want to build.
+For example, you can try Airo AI Builder, which can generate an app for you through the process of you simply describing the type of app you want to build.

 Trends and future of applications